TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/DataTypes/Reference/Index.rst

    Comment
          #.
 A "resource" (see above) + imgResource-properties (see example to the
-            left and object-reference below)Filetypes can be anything among the allowed types defined in the configuration
+            left and object-reference below).

-            variable$TYPO3\_CONF\_VARS['GFX']['imagefile\_ext'].
-Standard is pdf,
+            Filetypes can be anything among the allowed types defined in the configuration variable $TYPO3\_CONF\_VARS['GFX']['imagefile\_ext'].
-            gif, jpg, jpeg, tif, bmp, ai, pcx, tga, png.
+            Standard is pdf, gif, jpg, jpeg, tif, bmp, ai, pcx, tga, png.

          #.
 GIFBUILDER-object